President

 Representative-At-Large

-Kellie Goldberg, M.S.
-Ed., BCBA, currently serves as the Associate Director for Bancroft’s ABA Center of Excellence where she focuses on the clinical training and supervision of BCBAs and trainees, as well as clinical quality and standards.
+Kellie Goldberg currently serves as the Director for Bancroft’s ABA Center of Excellence where she focuses on the clinical training and supervision of BCBAs and trainees, as well as clinical quality and standards.
 Kellie earned her Master of Science in Special Education, specializing in Applied Behavior Analysis, from Temple University.
 Kellie has worked in the field of Applied Behavior Analysis for more than 20 years with a variety of client populations and settings but has a proclivity for working with behaviorally acute adults in residential settings.
-Ms. Goldberg is currently an adjunct instructor at Rider University and a co-Instructor with ABA Technologies at the Florida Institute of Technology.
-(Term Ends: June, 2024)
+Ms. Goldberg is currently an adjunct instructor at Rider University and an Instructor at the Florida Institute of Technology.

 Representative-At-Large